Posted by Roberta Grimes • November 01, 2025 • 2 Comments

 Thy liberty in law!

-Ours is a spiritual, and not a political blog.
-But Thomas and I hope you will indulge our wish to talk this week about something that matters to us very much indeed, because unless Americans remain free to think for ourselves, then a healthy spiritual life will not remain possible for any of us.
-And, my dear ones, despite its flaws, next Fourth of July in the United States we will celebrate the two hundred and fiftieth anniversary of this nation’s birth.
-For two and a half centuries, through great and also through some pretty awful presidents, and through the kinds of bitter strife that we are witnessing now again; through even a bloody civil war; the United States of America has seen the continuous calm election of presidents every four years, and the steady, ongoing protection of each citizen’s sacred personal rights and freedoms by a strong Constitution administered by a Congress of the people, and by a highly respected Supreme Court.
-And by now, all of these sacred institutions have been battered enough to have been proven able to withstand whatever would be thrown at them.
+Ours is a spiritual, and never a political blog.
+But Thomas and I hope you will indulge our wish to talk this week about something that matters to us very much indeed, because unless Americans can remain free to think for ourselves, then a healthy spiritual life will not remain possible for any of us.
+And, my dear ones, next Fourth of July in the United States we will celebrate the two hundred and fiftieth anniversary of this nation’s very fortunate birth.
+For two and a half centuries, through great and also through some pretty awful presidents; through the kind of strife that we are witnessing yet again; and through even a bloody nationwide civil war: the United States of America has seen the steady, ongoing election of presidents every four years, and the ongoing protection of each precious citizen’s sacred personal rights and freedoms by a strong Constitution administered by a Congress of the people, and by a highly respected Supreme Court.
+And by now, all of our sacred institutions have been battered enough to have been proven to be soundly able to withstand whatever we can throw at them.
 There is no other nation on the face of this earth that has had such an amazingly long, unbroken stretch of one continuous government.
 And our winning that longevity contest is not even close!

-It is time for us who are privileged to be Americans to marvel together at what we possess, and to stop just taking it all for granted.
-Because it does not have to be this way!
+It is time for those of us who are privileged to be Americans to marvel together at what we possess, and to stop just taking it all for granted.
+Because it did not have to turn out this way.
 In every other country, even now, if you slip and say the wrong thing in public, you risk jail time.
-But not in the United States, where we know that our First Amendment protects us.
-Some people tease that Donald Trump might get a third term as president, if perhaps JD Vance is elected president with Trump as his vice president, and then Vance resigns.
+But not in the United States, where we know that our First Amendment will protect us.
+Some people tease that Donald Trump might get a third term as president, if maybe JD Vance is elected president with Trump as his vice president, and then Vance resigns.
 But, nope!
-We’ve got our Twenty-Second Amendment safely in their way.
-And we know by now that no foreign country ever will try to conquer this nation, since our Second Amendment sacred right to individually bear arms means that Americans own tons of guns and bullets, so any foreign army would have to conquer us house by house and street by street!
-It’s wonderful, the way so many Americans can rattle off even the numbers of these important Constitutional amendments that protect each of our sacred rights.
+We know we’ve got our Twenty-Second Amendment safely in their way.
+And we know by now that no foreign country is going to attempt to conquer this nation, since our Second Amendment right to individually bear arms means that Americans own tons of guns and bullets, so any foreign army would have to conquer us house by house and street by street.
+It’s wonderful, the way so many Americans can rattle off even the numbers of these Constitutional amendments that protect each of our sacred rights.

-But, arguably, our key founding document is not the American Constitution at all.
-Instead, it’s the single sheet of parchment that was signed on the Fourth of July in 1776.
-Our Declaration of Independence from Great Britain’s monarch, who before that day could claim to own the thirteen north American colonies is this nation’s true founding document, and it has set our country’s flavor and tenor ever since.
-Only marvel at the way that parchment even begins!
+But the key founding document of the United States is not its Constitution.
+Instead, it is the faded sheet that was signed on the Fourth of July in 1776.
+Our Declaration of Independence from Great Britain’s monarch, who before that day could claim to own the thirteen north American colonies, is this nation’s true founding document.
+And it has set our country’s flavor and tenor ever since.
+Only marvel at the way it begins, with two paragraphs that bring a new and better dawn for all of humankind!

 In Congress, July 4, 1776.
 The unanimous Declaration of the thirteen united States of America.
 When in the Course of human events, it becomes necessary for one people to dissolve the political bands which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the Laws of Nature and of Nature’s God entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to the separation.